kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/06-fraud-and-security/articles/05-i-don-t-recognise-a-subscription-on-my-account/content.md

+# Fraud and security
-# I don't recognise a subscription on my account
+## I don't recognise a subscription on my account
 If you spot an unwanted subscription, it’s best to get in touch directly with the merchant who charged you.

 If you recognise the merchant name, you might have signed up for a subscription with them — especially if you’ve given them your card details in the past.